jadell/neo4jphp/README.md

     getType() : string
 Return the current relationship type to which path relationships will be limited.

+    setAlgorithm(string $algorithm) : PathFinder
+Set the path search algorithm.
+One of `PathFinder::AlgoShortest` (default), `PathFinder::AlgoAll`, `PathFinder::AlgoAllSimple` or `PathFinder::AlgoDijkstra`.
+Returns the PathFinder.

+    setCostProperty(string $property) : PathFinder
+Set the relationship property to use to determine path cost.
+Only used when `PathFinder::AlgoDijkstra` is the search algorithm.
+Returns the PathFinder.

+    setDefaultCost(numeric $cost) : PathFinder
+Set the default cost to assign relationships without a cost property.
+Only used when `PathFinder::AlgoDijkstra` is the search algorithm.
+Returns the PathFinder.

     setDirection($dir) : PathFinder
 Set the path finding direction, one of the `Relationship::Direction` constants.
 Returns the PathFinder.